Nuclear power in the United States: Reprocessing

 Nuclear reprocessing has been politically controversial because of the alleged potential to contribute to nuclear proliferation, the alleged vulnerability to nuclear terrorism, the debate over whether and where to dispose of spent fuel in a deep geological repository, and because of disputes about its economics compared to the once-through fuel cycle.
 The Obama administration disallowed reprocessing of spent fuel, citing nuclear proliferation concerns.
 Opponents of reprocessing contend that the recycled materials could be used for weapons.
 However, it is unlikely that reprocessed plutonium or other material extracted from commercial spent fuel would be used for nuclear weapons, because it is not weapons-grade material.
 Nonetheless, according to the Union of Concerned Scientists, it is possible that terrorists could steal these materials, because the reprocessed plutonium is less radiotoxic than spent fuel and therefore easier to handle.

 Additionally, it has been argued that reprocessing is more expensive when compared with spent fuel storage.
 One study by the Boston Consulting Group estimated that reprocessing is six percent more expensive than spent fuel storage while another study by the Kennedy School of Government stated that reprocessing is 100 percent more expensive.
 Those two data points indicate that calculations as to the cost of nuclear reprocessing and the production of MOX-fuel compared to the "once thru fuel cycle" and disposal in deep geological repository are difficult and results tend to vary widely even among dispassionate expert observers – let alone those whose results are colored by a political or economic agenda.
 Furthermore, fluctuations on the uranium market can make usage of MOX-fuel or even re-enrichment of reprocessed uranium more or less economical depending on long term price trends.

+The second Trump administration released multiple requests for application in 2026 which have the potential to make U.S. Department of Energy sites and facilities available for companies to pursue recycling of nuclear fuel -- potentially encompassing everything from reprocessing to MOX fuel fabrication.